 Fulfilling its international obligations as a state party of these human rights treaties Belarus submits for consideration by the UN treaty bodies (bodies created in accordance with international human rights instruments) national periodic reports.
 In recent years the following reports have been submitted:

-Combined Third and Fourth Periodic Reports on the Implementation of the Convention on the Rights of the Child (submitted in 2008, considered by the Committee on the Rights of the Child on January 25, 2011)
+Combined Third and Fourth Periodic Reports on the Implementation of the Convention on the Rights of the Child (submitted in 2008, considered by the Committee on the Rights of the Child in January 2011)

-Fourth Periodic Report on the Implementation of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (submitted in 2009, considered by the Committee Against Torture on November 11-14, 2011)
+Fifth Periodic Report on the Implementation of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (submitted in 2016, considered by the Committee Against Torture in April 2018)

-Seventh Periodic Report on the Implementation of the Convention on Elimination of All Forms of Discrimination Against Women (submitted in 2009, considered by the Committee on Elimination of Discrimination Against Women on January 27, 2011)
+Eight Periodic Report on the Implementation of the Convention on Elimination of All Forms of Discrimination Against Women (submitted in 2016, considered by the Committee on Elimination of Discrimination Against Women in October 2017)

-Combined Fourth, Fifth and Sixth Periodic Reports on the Implementation of the International Covenant on Economic, Social and Cultural Rights (submitted in 2010, considered by the Committee on Economic, Social and Cultural Rights on November 13, 2013)
+Combined Fourth, Fifth and Sixth Periodic Reports on the Implementation of the International Covenant on Economic, Social and Cultural Rights (submitted in 2010, considered by the Committee on Economic, Social and Cultural Rights in November 2013)

-Combined Eighteenth and Nineteenth Periodic Reports on the Implementation of the International Convention on Elimination of Racial Discrimination (submitted in 2012, considered by the Committee on Elimination of Racial Discrimination on August 20-21, 2013)
+Combined Twentieth and Twenty-first Periodic Reports on the Implementation of the International Convention on Elimination of Racial Discrimination (submitted in 2016, considered by the Committee on Elimination of Racial Discrimination in November 2017)

-In addition, in 2011 Belarus submitted its Common Core Document as a part of national periodic reports which reflects the overall situation in Belarus in the field of human rights.
+In addition, in 2015 Belarus updated its Common Core Document as a part of national periodic reports which reflects the overall situation in Belarus in the field of human rights.